ArantesVini/cloud-dw/README.md

 ## Project Overview

+The TechFab Data Warehouse project aims to build a cloud data warehouse using Terraform, AWS S3 and AWS Redshift for TechFab S.A., a fictional industrial company.
+The data warehouse will enable data-driven decision-making across various sectors such as production, sales, suppliers, finance, maintenance, and quality.
+By leveraging the power of a data warehouse, TechFab S.A. aims to enhance operational efficiency, identify growth opportunities, and drive the company's success.

 ## Architeture Explanaition

 The data to load in DW are in a AWS S3 bucket, in a folder with the name `data`;

 ## Objective

+Apply basically the same Data Warehouse in my on-premises project, techfab-dw, but in the AWS Cloud, using Terraform as IaC.

 ## Pre requisites
 - Terraform;